 My goal was to share photographs that demonstrate that bad men with guns cannot stop the beating heart of a vibrant neighbourhood.
 They may cause things to pause for a short time, while the community deals with the tragic outcome of their selfish, despicable acts, but they won’t scare us into leaving our streets to them.
 We are strong and we will fight.

 That was what I aimed to express as of last Saturday.
-Then, as everyone in the city and many from around the world know, another, considerably more horrifying, shooting took place on Sunday night, when a man with gun walked along a bustling section of the Danforth, aiming, shooting, wounding and killing.
+Then, as everyone in the city and many from around the world know, another, considerably more horrifying, shooting took place in Toronto on Sunday night, when a man with gun walked along a bustling section of the Danforth, aiming, shooting, wounding and killing.

 As you can see, I have decided to go ahead with my post about Kensington Market and the resilience and strength of the good people who go there, live there and work there.
 However, now my message of sorrow, hope and optimism has expanded to include all places, in our community and yours.
 Life is challenging enough without the horror that accompanies people intent on doing harm.